Bengals' Pacman Jones jailed over Cincinnati confrontation

-CINCINNATI (AP) — Bengals cornerback Adam “Pacman” Jones was jailed early Tuesday, and faced assault, disorderly conduct and other charges including that he spit on a nurse after being arrested in Cincinnati’s downtown entertainment district.
+CINCINNATI (AP) — Cincinnati Bengals cornerback Adam “Pacman” Jones was jailed Tuesday on four charges including a felony charge that he spit on a nurse after being arrested in downtown Cincinnati, the NFL star’s latest brush with the law.

-Court records show Jones, who has a history of trouble with the law during his NFL career, is accused of pushing and poking someone in the eye, then struggling with officers by head-butting, kicking and refusing to get into the police car.
-He then allegedly spit on a nurse’s hand while being booked into the Hamilton County jail just after midnight.
+A lawyer representing Jones at his initial court appearance told a judge he “vehemently denies” allegations against him.
+The Hamilton County judge set bond at $37,500 for Jones and ordered that he submit to a blood test.

-He was due for a first court appearance Tuesday on misdemeanor charges of assault, disorderly conduct and obstructing official business, and a felony count of harassment with a bodily substance.
-No attorney was listed for him in court records.
+The Hamilton County sheriff’s office said Jones would remain jailed until the blood test can be performed Wednesday morning.
+Sheriff Jim Neil said Jones was “disorderly and combative” throughout his booking just after midnight Tuesday morning and had to be put in a restraint chair.

 Most Read Stories